flutter/website/src/widgets-intro.md

 In Flutter, change notifications flow "up" the widget hierarchy by way of callbacks, while current state flows "down" to the stateless widgets that do presentation.
 The common parent that redirects this flow is the State.
-Let's see how that works in practice, with this slightly more complex example:
+The following slightly more complex example shows how this works in practice:

 ```dart